everurstruly/everurstruly/README.md

 Hello, Its nice of you to visit.
-Feedbacks are most welcome. [more about me?](https://everurstruly.netlify.app)
+Feedbacks are most welcome. [$whoami](https://everurstruly.netlify.app)